Specialist Antique Buyers · London & Essex

 • Modern costume jewellery chains

-• Heavily damaged plated chains with no metal value
+• Heavily damaged plated chains with no precious metal

-• Reproduction or replica pieces sold as antique
+• Reproduction or replica pieces misrepresented as antique

 Unsure if your chain qualifies?
-Send us photos and we'll let you know – no obligation.
+Send us photos — we'll give you an honest answer with no obligation to proceed.

 Albert Chains & Watch Chains We Buy

-At Mozeris Fine Antiques, we specialise in purchasing a wide variety of Albert chains and watch chains, from elegant 9ct gold Albert chains to classic sterling silver pocket watch chains and rare Victorian double Albert chains.
+We specialise in purchasing a wide variety of Victorian and Edwardian chains — from 9ct gold Albert chains to rare double Albert chains and sterling silver pocket watch chains.

 Gold Albert Chains

-We purchase gold Albert chains in various carats and styles, including single and double Albert designs.
+We purchase gold Albert chains in all carats and styles, including single and double Albert designs.

-• 9ct gold Albert chain – Most common British hallmark
+• 9ct gold Albert chain — the most common British hallmark

-• Double Albert chain – T-bar with two chains
+• Double Albert chain — T-bar with two chains, one to each pocket

-• T-bar watch chain gold – Classic buttonhole attachment
+• T-bar watch chain (gold) — classic buttonhole attachment style

 Silver & Antique Chains

-We also purchase sterling silver pocket watch chains, rolled gold, and vintage pieces with historical significance.
+We also buy sterling silver pocket watch chains, rolled gold, and pieces with historical significance.

 • Sterling silver Albert chain — 925 hallmarked

-• Rolled gold / gold-filled chains – Quality alternatives
+• Rolled gold / gold-filled chains — quality Victorian alternatives

-• Pocket watch chain with fob – Complete sets valued
+• Pocket watch chain with fob — complete sets assessed as a unit

 • Edwardian watch chain — 1901–1910 period pieces